Federal American Rescue Plan Act

 We must stress that these plans are still in draft form and will not be finalized until feedback is gathered and reviewed.
 You will notice in the “Return to School Plan” the 2021-22 school year will start “normal” with almost no COVID-19 restrictions.
 Masks will not be required and will remain optional as we begin the 2021-2022 school year.
 MPS will continue to require self-screening before entering our buildings.
 If a person does not feel well or has a fever, they should not enter our school buildings.
 Beyond that, school will resume in 2021-22 with no specific restrictions related to COVID-19.
 Any changes to current protocols will be based upon Directed Health Measure and guidance from the Four Corners Health Department.

 MPS is asking staff, students, families and the community to provide feedback on the “Return to School Plan” and the “Plan for Possible Use of Funds” through a formal survey.
 If you have suggestions to address student learning needs related to the COVID-19 pandemic, or would like to offer ideas to promote the health and safety for the use of our facilities, please respond to the survey using the link below.
-The proposed plan and feedback survey are available on our website until July 30, 2021 at 4:00PM.
-The final plan will be shared at the beginning of August.
+The plan and feedback survey are available below.